neil-data/E-Rakshak/PHASE_1_STATIC_ANALYSIS_IMPLEMENTATION.md

 ## Overview

-The static engine already parsed four formats (APK, PE, ELF, Mach-O), hashed, extracted strings and ran a heuristic rule engine.
+The static engine already parsed four formats (APK, PE, ELF, Mac-O), hashed, extracted strings and ran a heuristic rule engine.
 Six of the twelve modules the phase called for were missing, and one silent defect made the Android path non-functional on real samples.